provena/provena/docs/groups.md

 Step 4.
 Click the submit button.

-Once submitted, a notification will be sent to the IS team, who will administer the request.
+Once submitted, a notification will be sent to the Provena team, who will administer the request.
 You will be contacted to confirm details for the group.

 Once the group is created, you may use it in the information system.